tommililja/Farse/README.md

 let msg = ParserError.asString error
 ```

-But we can also choose to build our own error messages.
+But we can also build our own error messages.

 ```fsharp
 let msg =